Sarina0/Cannon-Game/README.md

 # Cannon-Game
 This python project is a Cannon shot ball game.
 You can use the keyboard right, left, up, down to move the trigger, and press "f" to shoot.
 You can also add input as velocity, angle, and radian to control the Cannon.
 First, update, then shoot the bullet.
 This project uses graphics.py
+Here is the link to [Cannon exe file](https://drive.google.com/file/d/1UsIaCkQ8rarp1Lj-LzuLJuezeeSelhyj/view?usp=sharing) you can download and play!